siwook-choi/MyAtmMachine/README.md

 Idle state with an empty card reader.
 Available Actions:
 * Insert Card

 ### Reading Card
-ATM is currently reading and verifying inserted card.
+ATM is reading inserted card.

 ### Reading Pin
 User have to enter PIN to proceed.